Isaiah Parente found the back of the net twice in Wake Forest's exhibition opener.

 Wake Forest defeated Virginia Tech 2-0 in the Elite Eight to advance to the program's first College Cup since 2009.

-In just his second season at the helm of the Wake Forest men's soccer program, head coach Bobby Muuss guided the Demon Deacons to the 2016 NCAA College Cup and finished as the national runners-up.
+Wrapping up his third season at the helm of the Wake Forest men's soccer program in 2017, head coach Bobby Muuss has guided the Demon Deacons to the three-straight NCAA quarterfinals and the 2016 NCAA College Cup, finishing as the national runners-up.

 Previously an assistant coach at Wake Forest from 2001-07, Muuss returned to the Demon Deacons as the program's fourth head coach on Jan.
 8, 2015.
 Muuss spent the previous eight years serving as head coach at University of Denver from 2007-14.